learn-co-curriculum/booleans-ruby-readme/README.md

   #=> true
 ```

-Comparison operators are quintessential to developing logical flow.
+Comparison operators are essential to developing logical flow.

 ???